OxfordHCC/calendar-orchestrator/core/README.md

 ------

 This directory contains the core code of the orchestrator.
-It also has a CLI entry (`app.js`) for it.
+It has a CLI entry (`app.js`).

 Currently the orchestrator contains basic but usable functionalities: